BerliaNeha/fullstack-user-data-app/README.md

-Clone this repository or simply download all files. git clone https://github.com/BerliaNeha/fullstack-user-data-app.git
+Clone this repository or simply download all files. git clone https://github.com/BerliaNeha/fullstack-user-data-app.git Create two folders: backend and frontend

 1. Install dependencies in root (server) and in client as well

+cd backend:
-npm init
+npm init -y
 npm install express
-npm i nodemon
+Check for nodemon in your system if not found then npm install nodemon

+cd frontend:
+npx create-react-app .

-2. Add "type":"module" to the package.json
+2. Add "type":"module" to the backend package.json

 3. Create a .env file in root